lenniecottrell/lenniecottrell.github.io/_posts/2021-5-2-Reflections-on-100DaysOfCode.md

 ## What I Learned About Myself

-Learning to code has made me address the face that I have always put product over process, and that holds you back when you're a developer.
+Learning to code has made me address the fact that I have always put product over process, and that holds you back when you're a developer.
 Enjoying coding (which I do!) means enjoying the process.
 It means enjoying the problems and enjoying the search for solutions; it means enjoying refactoring and improving inefficient code.
 If you spend the whole time focused on the end, you can never enjoy the middle, and the middle is **most of the time**.

 Enjoying the process also means enjoying learning, because learning takes time.
 I needed to be okay with the discomfort of only understanding something a little bit, and needed to trust that with time, patience, and consistency, a deeper understanding would come.
 I should have known this as an educator and musician, but sometime we need new perspectives to really teach us the deeper truths.